 To donate to the Eskenazi Health IEEI program, please click here.

-The Eskenazi Health Initiative for Empowerment and Economic Independence was made possible, in part, by generous support from the Lilly Endowment, Inc.; a Quality of Life grant from the Christopher & Dana Reeve Foundation; The Indianapolis Foundation, a CICF affiliate; and Hoover Family Foundation.
+The Initiative for Empowerment and Economic Independence at Eskenazi Health was made possible, in part, by generous support from Lilly Endowment, Inc.